-The aim of this policy to comply with local safeguarding legal requirements and adhere to and apply UK standards of safeguarding practice within the context of the school.
-WCC also seeks to meet all standards required by the Council of British International Schools (COBIS) and Council of International Schools (CIS).
+Wellington College International Tianjin (the College) and the governing body are clear about their responsibilities in relation to safeguarding and promoting the welfare of children.
+We adhere to local safeguarding legal requirements and adhere to and apply UK standards of safeguarding practice within the context of the school.
+Wellington College International Tianjin also seeks to meet all standards required by the Council of International Schools (CIS).

-The principles that underpin safeguarding are:
+The principles that underpin Safeguarding are:

-- The safety and wellbeing of pupils is always a priority in all aspects of operation - Every pupil has a right to feel safe and the WCC child-centred approach is informed by the United Nations Convention on the Rights of the Child.
-This applies to any child in a WCC school regardless of age. - Every adult who works with children has a responsibility to keep them safe.
-WCC is committed to ensuring all those who work with pupils receive appropriate safeguarding training. - The needs of the individual pupil are supported.
-It is recognised that some children are potentially more vulnerable than others, e.g. children with SEN, disabilities and looked-after children.
-Pupils may be made more vulnerable due to ethnicity, religion, and may require early help:
+- The safety and wellbeing of pupils is always a priority in all aspects of operation - Every pupil has a right to feel safe and the College child-centred approach is informed by the United Nations Convention on the Rights of the Child.
+This applies to any child atWCIT school regardless of age. - Every adult who works with children has a responsibility to keep them safe.
+The College is committed to ensuring all those who work with pupils receive appropriate safeguarding training. - The needs of the individual pupil is supported and it is recognised that some children are potentially more vulnerable than others, e.g. children with SEN, disabilities and looked after children.